d-parajuli/d-parajuli/README.md

 - 👋 Hi, I’m @d-parajuli.
-I have worked in finance at an investment bank and in strategy at a high growth tech startup.
-And eventually, taught myself how to code.
+I'm a self taught programmer with work experience in investment banking and strategy.
 - 👀 I’m interested in technology and the vision for a post scarcity economy
 - 🌱 I’m currently learning Golang and Machine Learning
 - 💞️ I’m looking to collaborate on initiatives that tackle biases in tech